robisonsantos/evm/README.md

     This will display the names of all the available erlang versions from <http://www.erlang.org/download.html>

-- **install** (`$ evm install <version> [-y] [--with-docs] [<other configure options>]`) This will download the erlang tarball identified by **\<version\>** ( if not yet downloaded ), then evm will install erlang by simply executing ./configure, make, make install, passing some default values.
+- **install** (`$ evm install <version> [-y] [--with-docs] [<other configure options>]`) This will download the erlang tarball identified by **\<version\>** ( if not already downloaded ), then evm will install erlang by simply executing ./configure, make, make install, passing some default values.
 The downloaded erlang tarball will be stored in a cache.

     You also will be given a chance to download any erlang dependencies you need--install will halt after the ./configure command has finished.